hashgraph/stablecoin-studio/cli/README.md

 ## Starting the CLI

-The first time you execute the `accelerator wizard` command in your terminal, if you haven't added your default configuration path the interface will ask you whether you want to create a new configuration file in the default path.
+The first time you execute the `accelerator wizard` command in your terminal, if you haven't added your default configuration path the interface will ask you whether you want to create a neSw configuration file in the default path.
 When the configuration file is created you must configure the default network, operating accounts and the factory contract id.
-In order to create the default account you can use [HashPack](https://www.hashpack.app/download) or the [Hedera Developer Portal](https://portal.hedera.com/register).
+In order to create the default account you can use [HashPack](https://www.hashpack.app/download), [Blade](https://bladewallet.io/) or the [Hedera Developer Portal](https://portal.hedera.com/register).

 https://github.com/hashgraph/stablecoin-studio/assets/108128685/73c2ed6c-ebc4-4717-b837-c4595c007ba0